withastro/astro/.changeset/sweet-goats-own.md

 "@astrojs/mdx": major
 ---

-Replace remark-images-to-component with rehype-images-to-component to let users use additional rehype plugins for images
+Replaces the internal `remark-images-to-component` plugin with `rehype-images-to-component` to let users use additional rehype plugins for images